Choose Your Integration

 OpenClaw Skill

-Choose OpenClaw when your agent already lives inside OpenClaw and typically uses an external wallet or wallet MCP tools.- Install is fast through ClawHub.
+Choose OpenClaw when your agent already lives inside OpenClaw and typically uses an external wallet or wallet MCP tools.- Install is fast through ClawHub (

-- The most common pattern is
+npx clawhub install conto), which installs the helper script with the skill. - The most common pattern is

-approve -> transfer -> confirm. - Best when you want Conto to be the policy gate while your existing OpenClaw wallet stack keeps execution.
+curl,jq, andpython3onPATHfor the helper; invoke it withbash skills/conto/conto-check.sh. - Best when you want Conto to be the policy gate while your existing OpenClaw wallet stack keeps execution.

 Hermes Skill

-- Good fit for natural-language policy management and wallet-aware agent operations.
+hermes skills install well-known:... --force) after you review the install scan. - Good fit for natural-language policy management and wallet-aware agent operations.

-- Supports the same underlying Conto approval and policy engine as the SDK flow.
+curl,jq, andpython3onPATHfor the helper; invoke it withbash ~/.hermes/skills/conto/conto-check.sh. - Supports the same underlying Conto approval and policy engine as the SDK flow.

 MCP Server